 Of course, anyone could graduate to Heaven by becoming fully Christ-like during this lifetime.
 Good luck with that.
 Could we attempt it by means of an infinite series of painful reincarnations?
 Here we are: the graduates of billions of years of painful reincarnations and two thousand years of weapon Christianity.
 Who would dare presume to have come any closer success at this task?

 Christ Himself said we could move a mountain if we had but a little faith.
-Yet no one, not the Pope or his Saints, or any born-again-by-word-of-mouth Christian – certified by religious hierarchs just as corrupt as us if not more so – none can shift so much as a grain of sand in this way.
+Yet no one, not the Pope or his Saints, or any born-again-by-the-word-of-mouth Christian – certified by religious hierarchs just as corrupt as us if not more so – none can shift so much as a grain of sand in this way.
 Not me, not you, not anyone besides Christ, in all the history of Christianity.

-Jesus said that any man who looks upon a woman commits adultery; I confess to as much.
-Had he concluded that everyone was in state permanent of sin?
+Jesus said that any man who looks upon a woman commits adultery; I confess as much.
+Had he concluded that everyone was in a permanent state of sin?
 According to His prescription, nobody on Earth has known real faith since He left.
 No-one is likely to achieve Heaven in this lifetime, whether on their own or through the mediation of some self-proclaimed bureaucracy of fellow-sinners.
-Nor is there a valid verbal or behavioral contract we can strike during this lifetime with Christ’s so-called representatives on Earth, no matter what hokum these self-serving hucksters may dare try to sell us.
+Nor is there a valid verbal or behavioral contract we can strike during this lifetime with Christ’s so-called representatives on Earth, no matter what hokum these self-serving hucksters dare try to sell us.

 It is obvious they are as hopelessly mired in this hell-world as we are.
 How could they pull us out of this muck?
 None of them can quote coherently from His Words before they start laying their power trips on us.
 They wind up twisting Bible verse and improvising as they go, since Jesus had nothing to say about their bureaucratic con game.

 I'd rather call today's mass consumption Christians, Paulist-Johnist-Augustinians rather than real Christians, since they pay more heed to the scribbles of mere men rather than to the Word of God spoken by Jesus.
-Compared to glorious Christ – Paul, John of Revelation and St. Augustine; any preacher, saint or apostle you would care to name; you, me and anyone else – we are all one and the same miserable sinner.
+Compared to glorious Christ – Paul, John of Revelation and St. Augustine; any preacher, saint or apostle you care to name; you, me and anyone else – we are all one and the same miserable sinner.

 For example, Jesus forbade us to pray in public and in church.
-According to Him, we should pray the Lord's Prayer all alone in a closet (Matthew 6-6).
-Yet these ministers insist that we must pray man-made texts with them in crowded, man-made churches in order to “confirm” our devotion to Christ (as interpreted by them).
+According to Him, we should pray the Lord's Prayer all-alone in a closet (Matthew 6-6).
+Yet these ministers insist that we must pray man-made texts with them in crowded, man-made churches in order to “confirm” our devotion to Christ as interpreted by them.